jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

 In this case, the fix is simple.
 Just swap the two statements in the subclass `Bar` constructor.
-However, if you've been relying pre-ES6 on being able to skip calling the "parent constructor", beware because that won't be allowed anymore.
+However, if you've been relying pre-ES6 on being able to skip calling the "parent constructor," beware because that won't be allowed anymore.

 #### `extend`ing Natives